thhuang/thhuang.github.io/content/about/index.md

 +++
 title = 'About'
-date = 2023-03-05
+date = 2024-03-13
 +++

 Hi there!
-I’m TH Huang, a computer science enthusiast who loves to explore the power and beauty of compilers and software engineering.
+I'm TH Huang, a computer science aficionado blending the logical with the imaginative to navigate the thrilling landscape of software engineering.
+My professional journey transcends mere programming; it's about crafting experiences that resonate deeply and transform seamlessly, turning intricate challenges into smooth, intuitive solutions.

-### Research
+### What I Do

-Currently, I am pursuing a Master of Science degree in Computer Science at Northwestern University.
-With a deep interest in optimizing and parallelizing compilers, my passion lies in understanding the abstractions used within compilers and leveraging them to achieve broader optimization potential.
+As a Backend Engineer at Fetch, I'm at the forefront of developing robust software solutions that enhance the quality measurement of partner activity on our platform.
+This role taps into my extensive experience across various domains, including my time at Amazon and various innovative startups, where I've sharpened my skills in building everything from live-streaming platforms to autonomous drones.

-### Work
+### Academic Adventures

-Before my Master’s, I gained over four years of experience building successful production systems, including B2B/B2C products, web/mobile applications, and distributed/parallel systems.
-As a backend developer, I have a strong background in designing and implementing large-scale services, with expertise in Go and other modern programming languages.
+My adventure at Northwestern University wasn't just about snagging a Master's in Computer Science; it was my quest to unlock the secrets of optimizing and parallelizing compilers.
+Imagine me diving into the depths of code to unearth treasures that make everything run smoother, faster, and smarter.
+It was hardcore, but hey, so am I.

-### Collaboration
+### Let’s Team Up!

-I am excited about the potential of technology and look forward to collaborating with other talented professionals to push the boundaries of what’s possible.
+The fusion of technology and creative minds excites me deeply.
+I am constantly looking for opportunities to collaborate, embarking on this exhilarating journey to uncover the endless possibilities in the world of software engineering.
+Let's connect, innovate, and inspire the next wave of technological advancements together!